 Many ISPs such as Comcast, Charter, and 16 other companies have already pledged not to block or throttle internet connections outside the piracy envelope.
 In the case that throttling and/or blocking does occur, they will be required to report the root cause.
 ISPs must also answer to the Federal Trade Commission, and the Department of Justice.

-Once the net neutrality rules become defunct, customers likely won’t see the aftermath for a few months.
+Though the net neutrality rules have become defunct, customers likely won’t see the aftermath for a few months.
 Yet with government agencies keeping a watchful eye, ISPs may stay on their best behavior.